Loss functions

 )% and true value θ

-, the interval score is defined by
+, the interval score (Gneiting and Raftery, 2007) is defined as

 \[S(l, u, θ; α) = (u - l) + 2α⁻¹(l - θ)𝕀(θ < l) + 2α⁻¹(θ - u)𝕀(θ > u),\]